opencog/atomspace/examples/aiml/README.md

 # Goal
-Map AIML expressions to equivalent atomspace graphs, in such a way that the OpenCog pattern matcher can perform all of the same funcitons that AIML currently performs.
+Map AIML expressions to equivalent atomspace graphs, in such a way that the OpenCog pattern matcher can perform all of the same funcitions that AIML currently performs.

 # Lightning reivew of AIML
 Some example sentences.